-In order to analyse a particular part of the network resilience, we need to apply network modelling techniques and graph models to characterise cyber attacks.~\cite{noel2018review,lagraa2024review} The probability formulas that are used to describe connectivity are also useful in explaining the concept of resilience.~\cite{Ball_etal, kuikka2022resilience} Here, the connectivity between two nodes is defined as the probability that there is a functioning connection between them.
-If the connectivity values between all pairs of neighbouring nodes in the network are known, the connectivity probabilities between any pair of nodes in the network can be calculated.~\cite{Ball_etal} This calculation can be performed using either simulation methods or algorithmic techniques.
+In order to analyse a particular part of the network resilience, we need to apply network modelling techniques and graph models to characterise cyberattacks~\cite{noel2018review,lagraa2024review}.
+The probability formulas that are used to describe connectivity are also useful in explaining the concept of resilience~\cite{Ball_etal, kuikka2022resilience}.
+Here, the connectivity between two nodes is defined as the probability that there is a functioning connection between them.
+If the connectivity values between all pairs of neighbouring nodes in the network are known, the connectivity probabilities between any pair of nodes in the network can be calculated~\cite{Ball_etal}.
+This calculation can be performed using either simulation methods or algorithmic techniques.
 An alternative method to this was introduced in~\cite{Almiala_Aalto_Kuikka}, where probabilities were calculated based on spreading probabilities through self-avoiding paths with no repeated nodes.

 In the graph-based model of~\cite{stergiopoulos2022automatic}, the edge weights indicate potential risks.
 As a result, an edge with the highest weight represents the worst-case scenario.
-Depending on the specific problem, the optimal edge or graph can be identified based on the maximum or minimum weight.~\cite{stergiopoulos2022automatic} Another research~\cite{ammann2005host} introduced a host-host model to assess network vulnerabilities and the attack chaining process.
-This model adopts the point of view of a penetration test to identify the maximum penetration level possible on a host.
+Depending on the specific problem, the optimal edge or graph can be determined based on the maximum or minimum weight~\cite{stergiopoulos2022automatic}.
+Another research~\cite{ammann2005host} introduced a host-host model to assess network vulnerabilities and the attack chaining process.
+This model adopts a penetration testing perspective to determine the maximum level of compromise achievable on a host.

 In~\cite{noel2009proactive} authors consider proactive intrusion prevention and response using attack graphs, dividing them into unconstrained or constrained graphs.
 Imposing constraints leads to a reduced scope, thus simplifying complexity and improving understanding of potential threats.
 An unconstrained graph includes all conceivable attack paths without predefined origins or destinations, presuming that the threat source is unidentified and no targeted assets are specified.
 In contrast, in a constrained graph, particular starting points are defined, including only those paths that are accessible from the origins.
 The graph can also end with specified attack goals, concentrating on the protection of critical network assets or the attack surfaces of services or applications employed by users.
 Several attack surface metrics~\cite{ou2011quantitative,stuckman2012comparing,ayrour2018modelling} have been developed to assess an attacker's capability to compromise a system or its assets.